Vredendal

 Origin of the name

 The name means “valley of Peace” The settlement was established on a farm of the same name, which dates back to 1748.
 It was laid out as a suburb in 1933 at the start of the Olifants River irrigation project, and it gained town status only in 1944.
-It became a separate municipality in 1963.
-The area is known for its agriculture and viticulture. including Table grapes, raisins, and award-winning wines.
+It is the largest town in the region, known for agriculture, mining and viticulture.
+This includes raisins and table grapes, olives, potatoes, tomatoes, onions, pumpkins, watermelons and sweet melons: all made possible by the development of the water-transporting Olifants River Irrigation Scheme.
+Vredendal became a separate municipality in 1963.

 The postcode for Vredendal is 8160, and the license plate prefix is CV